-Since we are launching our blog as August crawls towards September and our thoughts are turning to the classroom, it is fitting to begin with an essay by Rachel Herrmann about what historians do during the summer.
+Since we are launching our blog as August crawls towards September and our thoughts are turning to the classroom, it is fitting to begin with an essay about what historians do during the summer.

 “Summer vacation” is a misnomer for what we academics do from mid-May to late-August.
 Most of us are not on vacation, but many of us are definitely a little unreachable.
 Professors become difficult to chase down.
 Not Even Past goes a bit off the grid.
 Grad students might go to the pool, or to coffee shops that play slightly more rousing music, but they do so with a book in hand.
 During this period, we all become somewhat selfish with what we see as our few uninterrupted months of reading, research, and writing time.
 Other academics have written about this phenomenon: Gabriela Montell over at The Chronicle of Higher Education has dubbed it “The Fantasy of the Faculty Vacation,” and Mark R. Cheathem, Associate Professor of history at Cumberland University, has blogged about what makes summer funding essential for research and writing support.
 This year has been my first year of dissertation research, and I have spent it traveling around the country to various archives and libraries.
 My summer, consequently, was not significantly different from the rest of my year.